bakkeldio/Taskify/README.md

 # Taskify
-Taskify is tasks management application.
+Taskify is a tasks management application.
 It is under development.